 This article is part of a larger series on Payroll Services.

-Paychex Flex is a cloud-based platform designed to help small to enterprise-sized businesses manage payroll, benefits, and HR processes.
-It is an ideal payroll software for businesses in a rapid growth phase, as it is easily scalable with flexible plans that can handle your growing HR and payroll needs.
+Paychex Flex is a cloud-based platform designed to help small businesses to enterprises manage payroll, benefits, and HR processes.
+It is an ideal payroll software for companies in a rapid growth phase, as it is easily scalable with flexible plans that can handle your growing HR and pay processing needs.
 It even offers mobile apps (for iOS and Android devices) that let you access payroll and HR tools while on the go.

 What We Recommend Paychex Flex For

-We’ve reviewed and compared hundreds of HR and payroll solutions, and Paychex Flex is one of the highly rated and top payroll services for businesses of all sizes.
+We’ve reviewed and compared hundreds of HR and payroll solutions, and Paychex Flex is one of our most highly rated—a top payroll service for businesses of all sizes.
 It offers solutions for onboarding new hires, paying employees and contractors, administering benefits, and managing online training programs to help boost employee development.
 Paychex even provides professional employer organization (PEO) services for companies that need expert assistance handling day-to-day HR processes.
-Given its feature-rich solution suite, this provider appears in many of our buyer’s guides, from best nanny payroll to HR payroll software and top payroll solution for accountants.

 In short, Paychex Flex is best for: